siegesmund/SwiftDDP/README.md

 ## Example Projects
 #### Todos
 These are iOS implementations of [Meteor's Todos example](https://www.meteor.com/todos).
 The best way to run the examples is to connect to a local instance of Meteor's Todos app: ``` meteor create --example todos && cd todos && meteor ```.
 You can specify the server that the Todos app connects to by changing the url variable in AppDelegate.swift.
-There are currently two flavors: a simple example with Dictionary based persistence and an example showing how to use SwiftDDP with Core Data and NSFetchedResultsController.
+There are currently two flavors: a simple example with dictionary based persistence and an example showing how to use SwiftDDP with Core Data and NSFetchedResultsController.
 - [Meteor Todos with dictionary based in-memory storage](https://github.com/siegesmund/SwiftDDP/tree/master/Examples/Dictionary)
 - [Meteor Todos Core Data integration](https://github.com/siegesmund/SwiftDDP/tree/master/Examples/CoreData)

-## Example: Creating an Array based custom collection
+## Example: Creating an array based custom collection
 #### The following pattern can be used to create custom collections backed by any datastore
 In this example, we'll create a simple collection to hold a list of contacts.
 The first thing we'll do is create an object to represent a contact.
 This object has four properties and a method named *update* that maps the *fields* NSDictionary to the struct's properties. *Update* is called when an object is created and when an update is performed.
 Meteor will always transmit an **id** to identify the object that should be added, updated or removed, so objects that represent Meteor documents must **always** have an id field.
 Here we're sticking to the MongoDB convention of naming our id *_id*.